-WorkSafeNB uses a combination of components to determine an employers' premium for workers' compensation insurance coverage.
-The intent of the system is not to balance each insured employer's premium payment exactly to the insured employer's costs, but rather to group and assess employers by similar industry and accident risk.
+WorkSafeNB uses a combination of criteria to determine an employers' premium for workers' compensation insurance coverage.
+The system is not intended to balance each insured employer's premium payment exactly to the insured employer's costs, but rather to group and assess employers by similar industry and accident risk.

 WorkSafeNB premiums are calculated by determining an overall assessment rate, which is then charged annually to the employer per $100 of assessed earnings.
 Several factors influence the amount of each employer's overall assessment rate, as outlined below:

-Employers are classified by type of industry (not by the occupation of each worker) and the classification is intended to reflect the total activities and output of the industry.
-New Brunswick's more than 14,000 employers are each assigned one of 789 industrial classification codes, as defined by the North American Industry Classification System (NAICS).
+Employers are classified by industry type (not by the occupation of each worker) and the classification is intended to reflect the industry’s total activities and output.
+New Brunswick employers are each assigned one of 789 industrial classification codes, as defined by the North American Industry Classification System (NAICS).

 Employers are next assigned a rate group according to their accident or hazard risk.
 For each rate group, a rate of assessment, levied per $100 of payroll, is set each year at the level estimated to yield sufficient revenue.
-Several factors influence the setting of assessment rates, such as: the recent injury and cost experience in each industry class, the current financial strength of WorkSafeNB, and other factors such as the prevailing economic environment and current adjudication policies.
+Several factors influence the setting of assessment rates, such as: the recent injury and cost experience in each industry class; WorkSafeNB’s current financial strength; and other factors such as the prevailing economic environment and current adjudication policies.

 Employers with an average annual premium of $2,000 or more are automatically assigned an experience rating, which acts as the final factor in calculating their premium.
-This rating allows their assessment rate to vary on the basis of accident experience.
-For example, an employer's rate is adjusted downward to a maximum of 40% or upward by as much as 80%, depending on whether that employer's claim cost experience compares favourably or unfavourably with the average claim cost of the rate group.
+This rating allows their assessment rate to vary based on accident experience.
+For example, an employer's rate can be decreased to a maximum of 40% or increased by as much as 80%, depending on whether that employer's claim cost experience compares favourably or unfavourably with the rate group’s average claim cost of the rate group.
 This program is designed to reward employers with few and less severe accidents or injuries with lower premiums, and provide a financial incentive to those with higher ratings.

 If the contractor you are doing business with requires mandatory coverage with WorkSafeNB due to the number of workers they employ, you will not be assessed for their coverage.